 My next Birthday dinner destination was Porteno, Surry Hills.
 I had heard brilliant reviews about their 8 Hour Woodfired Pork and other meats, and I was soooper excited to check this place out!

-From the menu, we chose the Calamares Asados ($28) to start.
-The food came out very quickly which was awesome cos we were staaarved.
+We chose the Calamares Asados ($28) to start with.
+The food came out quickly which was awesome as we were staaarved.
 We were given a very generous plate of thick juicy slabs of BBQ calamari, marinated green beans which were sitting atop a pool of thick, creamy, yoghurt tahini tartare.
-Oh mans I LOVE YOGHURT and this cream concoction was sooo deliiiish!
+This was really good.

-Apparently they supply the recipe for this online..need to go hunting for it after this :D
+Apparently they supply the recipe for this online..need to go hunting for it after this!

-The much awaited meats.
+Then came our much awaited meats.
 We opted for half Chanchito A La Cruz and half Cordero A La Cruz ($46).
 The beauty of Porteno is they allow you to go go half half with the meats, that way you can try more!

 Then came the Tira De Asado ($40).
-These were beef short ribs cut at 2cm across the rib, and though it was super flavoursome, the meat was waaaaay to tough for our liking.
-I struggled to chew and swallow the pieces which put me off the meat a bit!
-Probably wouldn't order this again!
+These were beef short ribs cut at 2cm across the rib, and though it was super flavoursome, the meat was way to tough for our liking.
+I struggled to chew and swallow the pieces which put me off the meat, such a letdown.

 So this tower of beauty was the Taro and Coconut Pudding ($16).
-It was essentially a huge slab of deliciously dense and moist taro and coconut cake, topped with peanut ice-cream, fresh shaven young coconut topped with crispy roasted coconut and drizzled with ooozy palm sugar.
-Oh mans it was sooo delish!
-This was my favourite dish of the night (at Longrain that is! :P)
+It was a huge slab of deliciously dense and moist taro and coconut cake, topped with peanut ice-cream, fresh shaven young coconut topped with crispy roasted coconut and drizzled with ooozy palm sugar.

 Last but not leeeast, the Black Sticky Rice with Coconut Tapioca ($16).
 It was also topped with young shaven coconut and crispy roasted coconut flakes.
 Mm I found this rather average, but I think I have very high standards of black sticky rice because I come from a country where we have this regularly.
 I loved roasted coconut flakes. though!